Horacious7/Password_Manager/README.md

 Contributions are welcome.
 Please fork the repository and submit a pull request with your changes.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0 - see the LICENSE file for details.